carloocchiena/blackhat_python_book_code/README.md

 - Better context management (es. open with, server.close())
 - Disregard of unsupported libs
 - Minor tweaks and bugs found while testing the code
-- Search for additional files requested throughout the book and not provided, or provided at outdated links, and included in individual chapters.
+- Search for additional files requested throughout the book and not provided, or provided at outdated links, and included in individual chapters
+- Additional information and resources that I searched for and found useful as I made my way through the book

 --------------------------------